rlew631/SpotMicroESP32/README.md

 # SpotMicroESP32

 ## Assembly
+- Mechanical
   - To-Do
     - redraw the upper and lower shoulders by 0.1" so the bearings have less axial room to move.
 This will require a new center section if done right (as opposed to head and rear).
 Might also want to incorporate the slot for the LCD if it's not already in the top.
 Covers can be done after the mechanical bits are done...
   - done
-  - assembled chassis center with rear shoulders, face (minus the esp32cam).
+    - assembled chassis center with shoulders and legs, face, rear
+- Electrical
+  - To-do
+    - extend servo leads.... everything else
+  - Done
+    - half of the wiring for the servos

 ## 3D Printing
 - ### Black parts